wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.2 =
-Bug fix in experiment creation
+Bug fixes on Windows installations and some minor changes.